Unity-Environmental-University/Horticulture-Scripts/docs/analytics-system.md

     blockReason: "Animation in progress"
 );

-// Blocked attempt - cards in holders AnalyticsFunctions.RecordRedraw(
+// Blocked attempt - cards placed this turn AnalyticsFunctions.RecordRedraw(
     discarded: "N/A",
     drawn: "N/A",